intel/intel-extension-for-pytorch/README.md

 User shall update PyTorch CMAKE file to set \_GLIBCXX_USE_CXX11_ABI=1 and compile PyTorch with particular compiler which supports \_GLIBCXX_USE_CXX11_ABI=1.
 We recommend to use gcc version 9.3.0 (Ubuntu 9.3.0-17ubuntu1~20.04) on ubuntu 20.04 which is validated by us. <br>

-This issue won't exist with future version of PyTorch as community agrees to provide \_GLIBCXX_USE_CXX11_ABI=1 binary for versions after PyTorch 1.10.
+This issue won't exist with future version of PyTorch as community agrees to provide \_GLIBCXX_USE_CXX11_ABI=1 binary for versions after PyTorch 1.13.

 ### 3. Distributed Training Issues:

 #### ResNet50 training with Horovod

 Explicit scaling of ResNet50 training with Horovod hang on 2-cards PVC B4 (XDEPS-4646).
 This was identified as driver issue.

 #### BERT training with DDP

 Explicit scaling of BERT training with DDP hang on 2-cards PVC B4 (PYTORCHDGQ-1768).
 This issue disappeared when roll back driver from agama-ci-prerelease-522 to agama-ci-prerelease-438.
 The root cause is still under investigation.

-### 4. UT failures:

-#### test_groupnorm_channels_last.py AssertionError

-test_groupnorm_channels_last.py AssertionError (MFDNN-8290) was identified as HW bug related to alignment for 2D messages and was fixed in oneDNN master.
-We will uplift oneDNN in IPEX master to get such fix.